devowlio/node-lame/README.md

 LAME is an open-source encoder that encodes and decodes audio to the MP3 file format.
 For all MP3 needs a Node.js wrapper of the full [LAME](http://lame.sourceforge.net/) command line.

-The encoder reads WAV-, MP1-, MP2- und MP3-format and encodes it into a MP3 file, and the decoder reads MP3-format and decodes it into WAV.
+The encoder reads WAV-, MP1-, MP2- and MP3-format and encodes it into an MP3 file.
+The decoder reads MP3-format and decodes it into WAV.

 Requirements
 ------------